Malta bars cargo vessel on its way from Guinea on Ebola fears

-VALLETTA (Reuters) - Malta stopped a cargo vessel that was traveling from Guinea to Ukraine from entering its harbor for a medical emergency on Wednesday night on fears the sick person on board could be infected with Ebola, Prime Minister Joseph Muscat said.
+VALLETTA, Sept 18 (Reuters) - Malta stopped a cargo vessel that was travelling from Guinea to Ukraine from entering its harbour for a medical emergency on Wednesday night on fears the sick person on board could be infected with Ebola, Prime Minister Joseph Muscat said.

 The ship, with 21 persons on board, was now cruising close to Sicily and believed to be heading to Italy, he said.
 The armed forces were monitoring its whereabouts, he said.